netdata/helmchart/README.md

 slaves function as headless collectors that simply collect and forward all the metrics to the master netdata.
-The master uses persistent volumes to store metrics and alarms, handles alarm notifications and provides the netdata UI to view the metrics, using an nginx ingress controller.
+The master uses persistent volumes to store metrics and alarms, handles alarm notifications and provides the netdata UI to view the metrics, using an ingress controller.

 ## Prerequisites
   - Kubernetes 1.8+